This topic covers

 Doctors use various types of medicines to treat agitation.
 Neuroleptics, such

-as haloperidol (Haldol), risperidone (Risperdal), and olanzapine (Zyprexa, for example), are
+as haloperidol (Haldol, for example), risperidone (Risperdal, for example), and olanzapine (Zyprexa, for example), are

 antipsychotic medicines that work by changing the effects of brain chemicals.